 I am a dietitian who was obese just a few years ago.
 I had a hard time walking up stairs without my knees hurting, I suffered from acid reflux and I was tired all the time.
 Basically, I was a mess.
+Then I started my own Mediterranean Diet weight loss plan.

 Eating the Mediterranean diet, combined with exercise, and dealing with my stress in a healthy way (that doesn’t involve eating), have all been my strategies for losing weight.
 So far I have lost 35 pounds.
 I have been losing the weight slowly, which helps to keep it off for the long term.